It’s officially November! When all of our minds shift from toothy jack-o’-lanterns to tender Thanksgiving turkeys.

 And if you want to see something really cool?
 MIT is hosting its annual after-Thanksgiving Chain Reaction Event, where you can watch a giant Rube Goldberg machine live at the school’s Rockwell Cage.

 The crown jewel of the Bluegrass State, Louisville offers just about everything a visitor could ask for — from booze to barbecue and beyond.
+No wonder it’s one of the best weekend getaways in Kentucky.

 For those who enjoy a day at the track, Churchill Downs, site of the Kentucky Derby, hosts horse races every day of Thanksgiving weekend, including races that start as early as 11:30 a.m. on Turkey Day.
 (You know, if you want to skip that trip home altogether.)
 If picking the ponies isn’t your poison, you can also visit the Kentucky Derby Museum.